Floquet-engineered fast SNAP gates in weakly coupled circuit-QED systems: Optimal control of Floquet SNAP gate

 In Fig.~\ref{fig:FIG_QOC_FLOQUET_SNAP}(a), we present an example of an optimized pulse profile for a SNAP gate duration of 1500 ns.
 This duration is about five times shorter than the fundamental timescale set by the undriven dispersive shift \( \chi_0 \), and only twice as long as the time limit set by the driven dispersive shift \( \chi_\text{d} \).
 To evaluate the performance of the optimized pulses, we numerically solve the Schrödinger equation using the full Hamiltonian (see details in Appendix~\ref{APP:HAM}), incorporating both the sideband and the optimal control pulses.
 Figure~\ref{fig:FIG_QOC_FLOQUET_SNAP}(b) shows the phase evolution in the interaction picture for various initial cavity Fock states.
 At the end of the pulse sequence, the state \( |0\rangle \) acquires a final phase \( \phi_0 \), while all other states converge toward a common phase \( \phi_{\Bar{0}} \), satisfying the desired relation \( \phi_0 - \phi_{\Bar{0}} = \pi \).
 For visualization, the trajectories on the Bloch sphere for selected states are shown in Fig.~\ref{fig:FIG_QOC_FLOQUET_SNAP}(c).

 To quantify the performance of the QOC Floquet SNAP gate and compare it with both Floquet SNAP and standard SNAP gates, we compute the gate fidelity as a function of gate duration ($t_\text{g}$) for all three approaches, as presented in Fig.~\ref{fig:FIG_QOC_FLOQUET_SNAP}(d).
 Relevant timescales determined by the undriven and driven dispersive shifts are indicated by vertical dashed lines for reference.
 Overall, the QOC Floquet SNAP achieves the highest fidelity within the shortest gate time, demonstrating a substantial advantage over Floquet SNAP, which itself greatly outperforms the standard SNAP.
 In particular, QOC Floquet SNAP reaches \(99\%\) fidelity within a duration shorter than \(2\pi/\chi_\text{d}\).
 In contrast, Floquet SNAP requires a gate duration on the order of \(2\pi/\chi_0\), approximately ten times longer than \(2\pi/\chi_\text{d}\), to reach a comparable fidelity.
 The standard SNAP approach is even slower, necessitating roughly ten times \(2\pi/\chi_0\) to achieve the same fidelity level.
 Notably, the QOC Floquet SNAP achieves a fidelity exceeding $99.999\%$ with a gate duration three times faster than \( 2\pi/\chi_0 \), demonstrating its capability to surpass the speed limit imposed by the bare dispersive shift.
+For comparison, the ECD gate can achieve an accelerated gate time of approximately $2\pi/(\beta \chi_0)$, where the cavity displacement is bounded in the dispersive approximation by $\beta_\text{max} \approx \sqrt{\alpha/(6\chi_0)}$~\cite{Eickbusch2021}.
+With the parameters in Fig.~\ref{fig:FIG_QOC_FLOQUET_SNAP}, this yields a maximum speedup of about 15, comparable to that obtained with the QOC Floquet SNAP.